 In terms of your average Joe who smokes approximately a 20 pack a day which costs around £10, they’re spending around £3600 a year just on cigarettes.
 Compare that to vaping, we’ve calculated it costs a regular vaper around £590 a year on coils and e-liquid, which is a difference of over £3000 saved each year.
 Think of what you could spend £3000 a year on; a life-changing holiday, a brand new spanking car or a hefty savings amount for a child or grandchild.

 All of this is broken down and further explained in our handy little cost-benefit analysis video here.

-Many smokers are still unaware of how much vaping can help with quitting tobacco, with an ASH (Action On mdoking & Health) study suggesting less than half, 48%, of smokers correctly believe that vaping is less harmful than smoking.
+Many smokers are still unaware of how much vaping can help with quitting tobacco, with an ASH (Action On Smoking & Health) study suggesting that only 10% of smokers correctly believe that vaping is less harmful than smoking.

 Vapers all around the world are essentially flying the flag for a proven safer alternative to tobacco and have something of a duty to spread the message to make it known that there is a solution.
 This is why it’s essential to keep to a positive vaping etiquette when vaping in public, with simple things like not chugging a huge cloud in a random stranger’s face and not vaping in prohibited premises.
 You can check out our detailed guide on vaping etiquette here to get more of an idea.

 Despite a plethora of studies and public health organisations clearly stating the facts and statistics that vaping is a great way to stop smoking, many are still sceptical.
 This is why we need you to tell your smoking friends, neighbours and anyone who will listen.